 The Company established a provision table based on its historical credit loss experience, adjusted for prospective factors specific to the debtors and the economic environment.
 This leads to the estimation of the expected credit loss as required by IFRS 9.
 The carrying amount of the asset is reduced through the use of a provision account and the amount of the loss is recognised in the income statement.
-Mopoli assessed the expected credit loss to be almost 0, see also to note 2 and note 10 of the financial statements.
+Mopoli assessed the expected credit loss to be almost 0, see also Note 2 and Note 10 of the financial statements.